peeyushsinghal/image-segmentation/README.md

 1. The model selected (on which the inference is requried) has to be selected manually in code. this can be automated / understood from UI also

 ### Future Work
+1. Training for more epochs
-1. Look at ways to increase metrics in lower compute
+2. Look at ways to increase metrics in lower compute
-2. Better design model inferecing
+3. Better design model inferencing
-3. Containerize the application
+4. Containerize the application
+5. Albation study
+6. Use of learning rate finder
+7. More regularization is requried to reduce overfitting